kdavidmoore/electric-or-not/README.md

 This is a single page app that allows the user to vote on images and view total votes.
 It creates votes associated with a particular IP address by performing CRUD operations on a MongoDB database.

 ## Features
+* Renders HTML using Jade templating engine for Node
 * Vote on photos and store votes in a MongoDB database
 * New votes creates a new document under the users collection
 * New votes also updates the totalVotes field for a given document under the cars collection